 Wine Country dropped on Netflix today and is the directorial debut for Amy Poehler.
 Her film is almost like being a fly on the wall of one of those Instagram posts or stories of friends from college who have gotten together for a girl’s weekend a decade (or two… well, in this case, three) later.
 The film has a whip-smart script from longtime collaborators Emily Spivey (SNL, Parks & Recreation) and Liz Crackowski (Last Man on Earth, Community).

 The chemistry between the cast is apparent and helps move Wine Country along even when it does start to drag.
 The film is about 10 minutes too long and could have benefited from some tighter editing that is a bit self-indulgent and even self-aggrandizing (there is an unusual scene with an extended stare from her Abby character).
-The real ace up her sleeve, however, is the veteran comic Paula Pell, who delivers some of the films best one liner’s (“Look at your skin, it’s like marzipan.”)
+The real ace up her sleeve, however, is the veteran comic Paula Pell, who delivers some of the films best liner’s (“Look at your skin, it’s like marzipan.”)
 Tina Fey has a guest spot as the owner of the house the girls have rented out.
-Her character, though, just comes across more like a Ron Swanson retread character than anything original.
+Her character, though, comes across more like a Ron Swanson retread character than anything original.

 I recently watched The Hustle, a remaking of Dirty Rotten Scoundrels, which flips the script on the gender roles; it has one of the lazier scripts I’ve seen in a decade.
 Last year’s Ocean’s 8 stole your money with all style, no substance, and a plot that was on life support.
 Both of these films are unoriginal, uninspired, and unworthy of your time.
-Is it coincidence that both of these films were directed and written by men?
-If anything, it’s not just about casting supremely talented women in studio films or in leading roles anymore; it’s about giving diversity a voice and putting these women as leads in better material.
+Is it a coincidence that both of these films were directed and written by men?
+If anything, it’s not just about casting supremely talented women in studio films or leading roles anymore; it’s about giving diversity a voice and putting these women as leads in better material.

 Wine Country has its flaws, but its finely written script makes it worth your time and offers a mildly enjoyable experience.